 Even though she wasn’t hearing impaired herself, sign language was her channel for understanding and relating to her parents.
 She demonstrated this on the day of her session, when she brought her mom to the studio (because she was under 18 years old), and helped translate with the front desk.
 When it was time, her mom quietly watched as the tattoo and tender message materialized on her skin.

 At the sight of the final product, her mom was moved to tears, and signed that she loved it.
-Despite the small size and relatively quick process, this tattoo carried a lot of meaning for everyone who had a hand in its formation.
+Despite the small size and relatively quick process, this fine line tattoo carried a lot of meaning for everyone who had a hand in its formation.
 Even an initially skeptical mother came to admire the fine lines that made up the piece, and the classy impression it left.

 Joanna’s story tells how a modest style can still speak volumes.